marknokes/cache-using-gzip/src/readme.txt

 = Requirements =

 * WordPress Version 6.4.3 or newer (installed)
+* Apache or Nginx web server
-* PHP Version 7.2 or newer
+* PHP Version 7.4 or newer
+* PHP ZLIB extension enabled
 * The Cache Using Gzip plugin requires a "pretty" URL.
 Confirm your permalink structure is something other than "Plain" (Settings => Permalinks).

 = Installation instructions =